Traditional Backup and Data Replication for Data Protection

 What is Traditional Backup?

-Backup creates a copy of information that can be restored if the original data is misplaced or infected, damaged or is unviable.
+Backup creates a copy of the information that can be restored if the original data is misplaced or infected, damaged, or is unviable.
 Backup uses either tape or disk-based solutions and requires a storage site for the archives.
 Backups typically include an initial full data copy and other copies of what changed.
-Data backups are taken on a scheduled basis—either monthly, weekly or daily .
-The main objectives are to help businesses recover in case of a disaster, maintain compliance and for data recovery purposes.
+Data backups are taken on a scheduled basis—either monthly, weekly, or daily .
+The main objectives are to help businesses recover in case of a disaster, maintain compliance, and for data recovery purposes.

 The following are the main reasons why organizations use backup :